 Image Credit: Huffington Post

-Unlike most grasses, the Japanese Forest Grass grows best in partial shaded areas.
+Unlike most grasses, the Japanese Forest Grass grows best in partially shaded areas.
 The plant features narrow leaves that tend to cascade when grown.
 Therefore, once the plant is fully grown, it is best to divide and propagate a new plant.
 Depending on the variety you choose, its foliage can turn golden green or lime green.

 21. Jerusalem Sage